Holdsworthie History, Family Crest & Coats of Arms

 Early History of the Holdsworthie family

 This web page shows only a small excerpt of our Holdsworthie research.
-Another 183 words (13 lines of text) covering the years 127 and 1273 are included under the topic Early Holdsworthie History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1374, 1495, 1613, 1593, 1595, 1596, 1602, 1590, 1649, 1590, 1596, 1558, 1595, 1558, 1583, 1595, 1684, 1746 and 1684 are included under the topic Early Holdsworthie History in all our PDF Extended History products and printed products wherever possible.

 Holdsworthie Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Holdsworthie has undergone many spelling variations, including Holdsworth, Holesworth, Houlsworth, Holdworth, Houldworth and many more.

 Early Notables of the Holdsworthie family (pre 1700)

 Another 64 words (5 lines of text) are included under the topic Early Holdsworthie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holdsworthie family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
-Early North American records indicate many people bearing the name Holdsworthie were among those contributors: Seth Holdsworth settled in Barbados in 1675; Scholas Houldsworth arrived in Philadelphia in 1856.
+Early North American records indicate many people bearing the name Holdsworthie were among those contributors: Seth Holdsworth, who settled in Barbados in 1675, and Scholas Houldsworth, who arrived in Philadelphia in 1856.